Ah, the podcast!

 The good news is, it’s pretty simple to organise.
 And do!

-But, if you aren’t familiar with the topic and how it could benefit your business, then it’s definitely worth setting some time aside to explore in more detail.
-Because in 2020, for brands, podcasting popularity is only tipped to soar.
+But, if you aren’t familiar with the topic and how it could benefit your business, then it’s definitely worth setting some time aside to explore.
+Because, in 2020, for brands, podcasting popularity is only tipped to soar.

-According to a report by ofcom.org in September 2019, around 7.1million people listen to podcasts each week in the UK alone, an increase of around 24% from the previous year.
+According to a recent report by ofcom.org, around 7.1million people listen to podcasts each week in the UK alone.
+An increase of around 24% from the previous year.

 The really interesting part though, is how the introduction of a podcast to your marketing plan can impact brand awareness and enhance your business.